Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 ## Key concepts

 - Whenever we talk about an **operation**, we mean the static representation of a Long Running Operation.
-  Any operation will have an invariant definition of a state, and an abstract set of properties, which will be defined by the implementation of the operation.
+  Any operation will have a definition of a state, which has a defined set of properties plus any property the implementations would like to add.
 Any operation will have three basic functionalities:
-    1. An update() method that will generate a new operation that might or might not include changes to its state and properties.
+    1. An update() method that will generate a new operation that might or might not include changes to its state.
     2. A cancel() method, which will tell the service that the operation is no longer needed.
     3. A toString() method, that will output a serialized version of the operation.
 - A **Poller** is an object who's main function is to interact with an operation until one of three things happen: